SindriaInc/XPipe/Pipelines/V1/Collector/pipelines-v1-api-collector/readme.md

-# XPipe V1 Api Collector
+# Pipelines V1 Api Collector

-This repo is for api collector of xpipe platform.
+This repo is for api collector of pipelines domain.

 ## Setup Development Environment